-This plant does best in partial shade to full shade.
-Keep it well away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
+This plant does best in a location that gets morning sunlight but is shaded from the hot afternoon sun, although it will also grow in full shade.
+Keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This is a selected variety of a species not originally from North America.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-Bonfire Begonia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
+San Francisco Begonia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 Because of its trailing habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.